 CryptoMaps is a real-time visualization of the market heavily inspired by Finviz.
 It’s currently somewhat flawed due to odd segmentation decisions, and a lower limit on the size of the rectangles representing small-caps, which results in the inclusion of many ultra small caps that probably don’t merit consideration in the sample.
 Nevertheless it’s an easy way to picture how the market is faring in real time.
 You’ll notice that it’s heavily correlated.

-The Bitcoin Volatility Index is a nifty site set up by Jordan Tuwiner, the fella who created the Bitcoin obituaries.
+The Bitcoin Volatility Index is a nifty site.
 Since so many finance professionals insist Bitcoin can’t be a store of value since it’s too volatile, it’s nice to have a visualization on hand.
 The site also does Ethereum and Litecoin.

 Blogs we read